White Pine

 September: Moon of the Turning Leaves by Waubgeshug Rice (Follow up to Moon of the Crusted Snow)

-October: Witching Tide, Margret Meyer
+October: Witching Tide, by Margret Meyer

-January: This Bright Dust, Nina Berkhout
+January: This Bright Dust, by Nina Berkhout

-March: Stone Angel, Margaret Laurence
+March: Stone Angel, by Margaret Laurence

 Gwen and Karen’s Daytime Book Club